 Earth Data Analysis Center (EDAC) and BBER have been involved in a cooperative program to provide data for use in GIS systems for over 30 years.
 The New Mexico Resource Geographic Information System (RGIS) was designated as the state digital geospatial data clearinghouse by the New Mexico Legislature in 2013.
 NM RGIS is the state’s only geospatial data clearinghouse.
 Recently, BBER created an interactive RGIS tool that allows users to pull New Mexico MSA, city or county economic data from its database.
 User selections are merged with appropriate geographies from the Census Bureau Geography Program to create unique shape files for use in GIS programs.

-Access: All public data including maps and data tables are posted to our website.
-Data not posted is available via data subscription.
+All public data including maps and data tables are posted to our website.
+Data not posted is available via subscription.

-Data Bank Library: The Data Bank houses a reference library collection.
-In addition to hard copy census reports for the US and New Mexico, dating back to the 1930s, the library also has historical data on CDs, sheet maps, and microfilm not available elsewhere; publications with socioeconomic data from other federal and state agencies; books, reports, and periodicals pertaining to national, regional, state, and local economic conditions; demographic research publications; and nearly all of BBER’s published studies.
+Data Bank Library: The Data Bank houses a reference library collection that boasts hard copy census reports for the U.S. and New Mexico, dating back to the 1930.
+The library also has historical data on CDs, sheet maps, and microfilm not available elsewhere; publications with socioeconomic data from other federal and state agencies; books, reports, and periodicals pertaining to national, regional, state, and local economic conditions; demographic research publications; and nearly all of BBER’s published studies.
 New information is received and disseminated exclusively in digital formats.

 The Data Bank Library is open to the public for reference use; a photocopier and scanner are available.
 The library collection can be searched through LIBROS, UNM’s online catalog (select UNM Department Libraries as part of the search).

-Data Users Conference: Each year BBER hosts the NM Data Users Conference.
-This conference is for data users across the state.
-Please see the conference webpage for more information.
+Data Users Conference: Each Fall, BBER hosts the annual N.M.
+Data Users Conference.
+This conference offers various information sessions for data users across the state.
+See the conference webpage for more information.